fastai/fastpages/README.md

 # :warning:

-I've written a detailed [migration guide](https://nbdev.fast.ai/tutorials/blogging.html) with some tools that will hopefully make the process of switching much easier.
-Overall I think it will be worth it for users.

-My apologies again for not getting to this issue sooner.
-Will close this PR with this PR https://github.com/fastai/fastpages/pull/657, where we are letting people know that we are deprecating this project.
-Thanks again for your support and for using fastpages!  🙇🏽

 # Welcome To `fastpages`

 > An easy to use blogging platform, with support for Jupyter notebooks, Word docs, and Markdown.